jreisinger/docs/data/notes/k8s/volumes.md

 * `pod.spec.volumes` - what volumes to provide for a Pod
 * `pod.spec.containers.volumeMounts` - where to mount volumes into Containers

+# Types of Volumes

 There are many types of volumes.

-# Types of Volumes
+Some of them are listed here.

 ## [configMap](https://kubernetes.io/docs/concepts/storage/volumes/#configmap)